Skip to main content

 Town Hall Forums are always free.
 No registration is required.
 Seating is open; first come, first seated.

 Now, more than 42 years later, we gather anew to consider the power of stories and the role of music and memory by welcoming Violins of Hope, presented by the Minnesota JCC.
 Violins of Hope is a powerful collection of over 70 restored string instruments played by Jewish musicians before and during the Holocaust.
-These extraordinary violins will be featured in May 2026 in local performances, exhibitions, and educational programs that honor the memory of the Holocaust and carry a message of hope, resilience, resistance, and unity.
-Our Forum will feature some of these instruments and will weave together their stories with music played on them, as we consider the role of story and storytelling in defending human rights and human dignity.
+These extraordinary violins will be featured in May – June 2026 in Twin Cities performances, exhibitions, and educational programs that honor the memory of the Holocaust and carry a message of hope, resilience, resistance, and unity.

 With special thanks to:

-- The Minnesota JCC for making this presentation possible.
+• The Minnesota JCC for making this presentation possible.

-- Rabbi Marcia A. Zimmerman of Temple Israel in Minneapolis for weaving together this beautiful tapestry of music, memory, and story and providing program commentary.
+• Rabbi Marcia A. Zimmerman of Temple Israel in Minneapolis for weaving together this beautiful tapestry of music, memory, and story and providing program commentary.

-- The Rev. Dr. Jessica Patchett of Westminster Presbyterian Church for serving as moderator.
+• The Rev. Dr. Jessica Patchett of Westminster Presbyterian Church for serving as moderator.